-Students are sent an email from the clinical site.
-If a student does not receive this first day instructions email prior to the Thursday before the rotation, the student should reach out to the site coordinator/director to close the loop.
-All students are provided with site coordinators/directors contact information electronically prior to the start of the IM Clerkship.
+Students usually are sent an email from the clinical site.
+If a student does not receive this first day instructions email prior to the Thursday before the rotation, the student should reach out to the site coordinator/director to close the loop no later than the Thursday before the clerkship start date.
+All students are provided with site coordinators/directors contact information electronically prior to the start of the IM Clerkship, as well as the posted location of electronic detailed site information forms.